baileyherbert/reflection/docs/index.md

 ## Welcome!

 This is the documentation for [`@baileyherbert/reflection`](https://npmjs.com/@baileyherbert/reflection).
-This library allows you to perform reflection at runtime for classes, methods, and parameters.
-It also makes it simple to work with metadata as well as return and parameter types.
+This library allows you to perform reflection at runtime for classes, methods, properties, and parameters.
+It also makes it simple to work with metadata and design types.

 ```ts
 import { ReflectionClass } from '@baileyherbert/reflection';